cedar-policy/cedar-examples/tinytodo/README.md

 You need Python3 and Rust.
 Rust can be installed via [rustup](https://rustup.rs).
 Python3 can be installed [here](https://www.python.org/) or using your system's package manager.

-This example expects that the [`cedar`](https://github.com/cedar-policy/cedar) repository is cloned into the toplevel (`../cedar-examples`) directory.
-You can instruct Cargo to use your local version of `cedar-policy` by adding `path = "../cedar/cedar-policy"` to Cargo.toml.

 Install the needed python packages, and build the server as follows.

 ```shell